reyesgo/cybersec-project-docs/Project 2/README.md

       - Configure the firewall to enable packet filtering to mitigate port scanning.
 Deny all ICMP requests from external hosts.

-      - Setup a SIEM platform for monitoring port scan activity in real-time and setup response measures such as alerts for rapid response inf needed
+      - Setup a SIEM platform for monitoring port scan activity in real-time and set up response measures such as alerts for rapid response if needed.

  - ### Finding the Request for the Hidden Directory